 b)Reconciliation of the number of equity shares outstanding at the beginning and at the end of the reporting year is as given below:

-c)The Group has only one class of shares referred to as equity shares having a par value of Rs.
-10.
+c)The Company has only one class of shares referred to as equity shares having a par value of Rs.10/- each.

-The Group declares and pays dividends in Indian rupees.
+The Company declares and pays dividends in Indian rupees.
 The dividend proposed by the Board of Directors is subject to the approval of the shareholders in the Annual General Meeting.

-During the year ended March 31, 2012, the amount of per share dividend recognized as distributions to equity shareholders was Rs.
-4. The dividend for the year ended March 31, 2012 includes Rs.
-1.50 per share of final dividend, Rs.
-1.50 per share of interim dividend and a special dividend of Rs.
-1 per equity share on the occasion of the Group crossing $100 million in revenues and 10,000 Mindtree minds during the quarter ended September 30, 2011.
-The total dividend appropriation for the year ended March 31, 2012 amounted to Rs.
-188 million, including corporate dividend tax of Rs.
-26 million.
+During the year ended March 31, 2012, the amount of per share dividend recognized as distributions to equity shareholders was Rs.4.
+The dividend for the year ended March 31, 2012 includes Rs.1.50 per share of final dividend, Rs.1.50 per share of interim dividend and a special dividend of Rs.1 per equity share on the occasion of the Company crossing $100 million in revenues and 10,000 Mindtree minds during the quarter ended September 30, 2011.
+The total dividend appropriation for the year ended March 31, 2012 amounted to Rs.188 million, including corporate dividend tax of Rs.26 million.

-In the event of liquidation of the Group, the holders of equity shares will be entitled to receive any of the remaining assets of the Group after distribution of all preferential amounts.
+In the event of liquidation of the Company, the holders of equity shares will be entitled to receive any of the remaining assets of the Company after distribution of all preferential amounts.
 However, no such preferential amounts exist currently.
 The distribution will be in proportion to the number of equity shares held by the shareholders.

 d)Equity shareholder holding more than 5 percent of equity shares along with the number of equity shares held at the beginning and at the end of the year is as given below:

-The Group instituted the Employees Stock Option Plan ('ESOP') in fiscal 2000, which was approved by the Board of Directors (‘Board’).
-Under the ESOP, the Group currently administers seven stock option programs.
-Further, the Group has instituted Employee Restricted Stock Purchase Plan 2012 (’ERSP 2012’) during the current year.
+The Company instituted the Employees Stock Option Plan ('ESOP') in fiscal 2000, which was approved by the Board of Directors ('Board').
+Under the ESOP, the Company currently administers seven stock option programs.
+Further, the Company has instituted Employee Restricted Stock Purchase Plan 2012 ('ERSP 2012') during the current year.